National Agricultural Literacy Curriculum Matrix

 - Texas produces more cotton than any other state.
 (Visit the cotton map to see if your state grows cotton)2

 - Cotton is a unique crop that produces both food and fiber.
-Cottonseed is a supplement for cattle feed and is also processed into oil in addition to being used to make fabric.2
+Cottonseed is a supplement for cattle feed, can be processed into oil, or be used to make fabric.2

 Background Agricultural Connections

 - Discuss with your students the possible answers to the question, "What are the major events or inventions that changed American families and communities, science, and technology, education, economy, business, trade, labor, and legislation from 1780-1929?"

 - Next, ask students what kind of fabric the majority of their clothes are made of.
 (The answer is cotton.)

 - Refer back to the question in step 1 and ask your students, "Could cotton impact families, communities, science, technology, education, economy, business, trade, labor, and legislation?"
 In this lesson students will learn how cotton impacted history.